Reece4000/packing_simulator/README.md

-A simple interface for rectpack, created using PySide6.
+A simple interface for rectpack, made with PySide6.

 The UI lets you define a container and a set of loads, and displays the 2D packing simulation in a canvas on the right side of the display.